 8. Act now.

-There’s no other time but now.
-If you think it’s late for you to save up because you just got hold of financial education recently and the idea of compound interest doesn’t apply that much for you as compared to an 18 year old, you’re wrong.
+There’s no other time in pursuing financial security but now.
+If you think it’s late for you to save up because you just got hold of financial education recently and the idea of compound interest doesn’t apply that much for you as compared to an 18-year-old, you’re wrong.
 The important thing is, you have the chance to act on it now.
-When you waste one more second of whining instead of acting on it, that’s the amount of earnings you lose too.
+When you waste one more second of whining instead of acting on it, that’s the number of earnings you lose too.
 If you had been wanting to take up a course which you realized that you needed from the very beginning, just take it.
 If you really want it, you’d be able to finish it earlier than the allotted time for you.

 9. Finish unnecessary baggage.